 Once you nail down what the issue behind your sparse lashes is and decide on a solution that fits, the sky’s (literally) the limit when it comes to your lash growth.

 Take Biotin Supplements

-Biotin is a key supplement when it comes to nail and hair health, and it's been said to help with the strength and growth of eyelashes as well.
+Biotin has been claimed to be a key supplement when it comes to nail and hair health, and it's been said to potentially help with the strength and growth of eyelashes as well.
 This specific biotin supplement from Olly also contains Vitamin C and E for purported skin benefits like barrier support and brightening (and they're delicious, btw).

 Try a Home Remedy, Like Coconut Oil

 There's no scientific evidence to back claims that coconut oil boosts lash growth (or any kind of hair growth for that matter), but we do know it's a great conditioner.
 Try coating your lashes in coconut oil in the evenings using a clean spoolie to strengthen and condition them.
 Instagram is also home to promising reviews of using castor oil for lash regrowth (which is supported by some dermatologists, but still unproven).

 Next up, people keep asking this Byrdie editor where she got her eyelash extensions done, but it's actually mascara